We joined the fight against COVID-19

-And we need a cheer squad, so join us on our quest to help Australia's only current surgical mask manufacturer, Med-Con increase its production from 2 million to 50 million masks per year.
+And we needed a cheer squad, so we started this daily blog to encourage people to join us on our quest to help Australia's only current surgical mask manufacturer, Med-Con increase its production from 2 million to 50 million masks per year.
+Thousands followed our progress.

 Thank you for joining us on our 60-day marathon.

 When we put our hat in the ring for Project Med-Con, we had limited understanding of the complexity of the task.
 It was much tougher than we thought, but we did it.

 Machines 2 and 3 are nearing completion and will be delivered early.
 The extra order for Machines 4, 5, 6 and 7 will be rolled out weekly thereafter.